elsehow/jigwheel/README.md

 /a la/ figwheel, we `defonce` our application state, which allows it to persist as we edit and reload our view code. we also `defonce` a `dispatcher`, a global event emitter to which our whole application can listen and emit events.

-personally, i make sure views only listen to disptacher. actions mutate the defonced state. but, i am not a dogmatic type of person. do as you please, live code away --nick

 ## license

 BSD